Adel-Moumen/fast_sligru/README.md

 The `Li-GRU` supports fp64, fp32 and fp16, and the `SLi-GRU` supports fp64 and fp32.
 Both of them can works with Torch AMP.

-The implementations have been theoretically and empirically checked.
+The implementations were verified theoretically and empirically.
 We used `torch.autograd.gradcheck` and we scaled the `Li-GRUs` on real dataset such as CommonVoice Italian, French, LibriSpeech 960h and TIMIT, where we got expected results.
 All the `Li-GRUs` on these datasets have been trained thanks to `SpeechBrain` an all-in-one AI conversational toolkit.

 For questions or feedback about `fast_ligru`, please open an issue on GitHub or send me an email at [adel.moumen@univ-avignon.fr](mailto:adel.moumen@univ-avignon.fr).